Randomized maximum-contrast selection: subagging for large-scale regression: Randomized Maximum-Contrast Selection

-With randomized weights satisfying Condition \ref{cond:w}, the proposed method takes only $N$ data points, yet mimics the full $n$-sized weighted bootstrap subsample.
-However, traditional multinomial weights do not fit previous definition as they typically follow $\mathcal{M}_n(N,(\frac{1}{n},\cdots, \frac{1}{n}))$ distribution with $N \leq n$.
-If we reverse the roles of $n$ and $N$, they can easily be adapted as in \cite{BLB12} to the Condition \ref{cond:w}, with vector $\mathbf w_k$, drawn from Multinomial distribution $\mathcal{M}_N(n,(\frac{1}{N},\cdots, \frac{1}{N}))$. \cite{BLB12} use such multinomial weights to bag prediction values and analyze its variance.
-In contrast, our focus is support recovery in large scale and potentially high dimensional problems.
-Moreover, Condition \ref{cond:w} does not require for $\frac{1}{N} \sum_{i=1}^N(w_l-1)^2$ to converge to a positive constant $c$, independent of $n$, a condition that is usually imposed for weighted bootstrap samples \cite{BGZ97}.
-This condition is violated in large-scale setting of our interest, given that $c \to 0$ .
+Condition \ref{cond:w} is inspired by similar conditions imposed for the weighted bootstraps \citep{PW93}.
+However, traditional weights do not fit the Condition \ref{cond:w} as they typically follow the Multinomial $\mathcal{M}_n(N,(\frac{1}{n},\cdots, \frac{1}{n}))$ distribution of dimension $n \geq N$.
+If we reverse the roles of $n$ and $N$, they can easily be adapted to the Condition \ref{cond:w}, with vector $\mathbf w_k$, drawn from the Multinomial distribution $\mathcal{M}_N(n,(\frac{1}{N},\cdots, \frac{1}{N}))$.
+Each random projection of the original data is data of size $n$, drawn with replacement on $N \ll n$ fixed, original data points. \cite{BLB12} use these resamples to average continuous estimators.
+In contrast, our focus is the support recovery in large scale and potentially high dimensional problems.
+Other examples of randomized schemes that satisfy Condition 1, include a Balanced P\'{o}lya urn scheme \citep{A07} and a coupling of Poisson and Multinomial distribution; the first includes a P\'{o}lya urn scheme with a strategy guaranteeing that each ball color is represented at least once whereas the second scheme includes a randomized game of throwing $n$ balls into $N$ urns, and repeating the throws until all the balls are in urns.